philhanna/RPNCalculator/README.md

 ```bash
 sudo python3 setup.py install
 ```
+Then copy the mainline `ev` to a directory in your path.

 ## Commands by category
 * Arithmetic operations:   `+`, `-`, `*`, `/`, `%`, `**`, `1+`, `1-`, `int`, `sqrt`